Getting Established in Miami

 Fast setup priorities

-- Narrow area fit.
+Narrow area fit

-- Understand commute and parking reality.
+Understand commute and parking reality

-- Build the real monthly budget.
+Build the real monthly budget

-- Get healthcare, school, and admin basics lined up.
+Line up healthcare, school, and admin basics

-- Only then optimize for lifestyle extras.
+Then optimize for lifestyle extras

 The setup split that matters

-A renter setup and a condo-owner setup can look similar from far away, but they often feel very different in practice.
-Lease timing, building approvals, move-in windows, loading rules, storage limits, and recurring fees can change how easy the first few months feel.
+In practice, lease timing, building approvals, move-in windows, loading rules, storage limits, and recurring fees can change how easy the first few months feel.

 Household-pattern shortcuts